peopledoc/vault-cli/docs/howto/templated_secrets.rst

 Have a secret reference dynamic content
 =======================================

 With ``vault-cli``, it's possible to have secret values be Jinja2_ templates.
-This is useful if you have multiple related secrets that you with to retrieve as a single string.
+This is useful if you have multiple related secrets that you would like to retrieve as a single string.

 .. _Jinja2: https://jinja.palletsprojects.com/en/2.11.x/